South Asian Literature in English

 Objectives and learning outcomes of the module

-- Demonstrate an ability to produce critical accounts of the literature.
+- The ability to produce critical accounts of the literature, paying appropriate attention to both formal and contextual issues.

 Method of assessment